 The risk of re-identification will be quantified using spatial k-anonymity metrics, as described by Zandbergen (2014).
 This involves ensuring that each masked location is indistinguishable from at least k-1 other locations within a specified distance.
 The displacement required for adequate masking will be inversely proportional to the local population density to maintain high spatial k-anonymity.

-By incorporating these enhanced de-identification techniques, we aim to ensure compliance with POPIA, protect participant privacy, and maintain the utility of the data for research purposes.
+By incorporating these enhanced de-identification techniques, we aim to ensure compliance with POPIA, protect participant privacy, and maintain the data's utility for research purposes.